nextcloud/contacts/README.md

 - [Tom Needham](https://github.com/tomneedham)

-If you’d like to join, just go through the [issue list](https://github.com/owncloud/contacts/issues) and fix some. :) We’re also in [#owncloud-contacts on freenode IRC](https://webchat.freenode.net/?channels=owncloud-contacts).
+If you’d like to join, just go through the [issue list](https://github.com/owncloud/contacts/issues) and fix some. :)